Clientitis: Overview

 This condition can be found in business, military, or government.
 The term clientitis is somewhat similar to the phrases "gone native" or "going native", and may have its origins in the 19th century when small diplomatic missions were staffed by long-term expatriates with distant connections to their home country.
 In the 20th and 21st centuries, rapid communication with home ministries, and frequent rotations of staff, have made the term anachronistic and less relevant in a modern diplomatic context.

 A hypothetical example of clientitis would be a Foreign Service Officer (FSO) or foreign diplomat, serving overseas at an Embassy, who drifts into a mode of rationalizing and defending the actions of the host country government.
 In such an example, the officer has come to view the officials and government workers of the host country government as the persons he is serving.
-Former USUN Ambassador John Bolton has used this term disparagingly to describe the culture of the U.S. State Department, but the available public record shows little genuine evidence of modern diplomatic clientitis.
+Former USUN Ambassador John Bolton has used this term disparagingly to describe the culture of the US State Department, but the available public record shows little genuine evidence of modern diplomatic clientitis.

 An example from business would be a representative for a company living in another nation, representing that company to the host nation and other institutions in that country.
 A business representative suffering clientitis would defend the host country government and operating environment as if those were his employers.
 A military example would be a defense attaché who identifies reflexively with the host country's military establishment.